yoksel/create-component-files/README.md

 }
 ```

-It allows to set `--path` once and then just pass component name like this.
+It allows to set `--path` once and then just pass component name like this:

 ```npm run create MyComponent```